AdobeDocs/experience-manager-cloud-service.en/help/forms/Using-asynchronous-function-calls-in-rule-editor.md

 level: Beginner, Intermediate
 ---

-# Using asynchronous functions in an Adaptive Form
+# Using asynchronous functions in an Adaptive Form based on Core Components

 <span class="preview"> This feature is available under early adopter program.
 You can write to aem-forms-ea@adobe.com from your official email id to join the early adopter program and request access to the capability. </span>